 Steamed Pork and Shrimp Dumplings with Ginger-Soy Dipping Sauce

 Tender dumplings filled with savory pork and shrimp, steamed to perfection and served with a fragrant ginger-soy dipping sauce.
-This chinese-inspired chinese ready in about 35 minutes pairs ground pork, raw shrimp, peeled and chopped, green onions, finely chopped for a weeknight-friendly dinner that comes together with one pan and minimal cleanup.
-Each serving lands at about 280 calories and feeds 4, so it slots cleanly into a weekly meal plan and pairs well with a quick salad or grain on the side.
+This chinese ready in about 35 minutes blends ground pork, raw shrimp, peeled and chopped, green onions, finely chopped into a versatile sauce that lifts everything from grain bowls and roasted vegetables to grilled proteins — a small-batch staple worth keeping in the fridge.
+Each serving lands at about 280 calories and feeds 4, so a small batch covers several meals across the week without taking over the fridge.
 Tap "Plan a meal with the AI" below to drop this recipe into your week and send the ingredients straight to Instacart.
+Nutrition values are approximate, calculated from USDA FoodData Central (fdc.nal.usda.gov) — verify against ingredient labels for any health-driven dietary plan.

 Ingredients